chef/automate/components/docs-chef-io/content/automate/ha_disaster_recovery_setup.md

 {{% automate/ha-warn %}}
 {{< /note >}}

-## Setup Disaster Recovery Cluster For OnPrem Deployment
+Recovery Point Objective (RPO) is the maximum acceptable amount of time since the last data recovery point.

-Recovery Point Objective (RPO) is the maximum acceptable amount of time since the last data recovery point, if an RPO of 1 to 24 hours is acceptable then using a typical backup and restore strategy for your disaster recovery plan is recommended.
+If an RPO of 1 to 24 hours is acceptable, then Chef recommends using a typical backup and restore strategy for your disaster recovery plan.

-Typically these two clusters should be located in different data centers or cloud provider regions.
+Set these two clusters in different data centers or cloud provider regions.

-### Requirements
+## Requirements

 1. Two identical clusters located in different data centers or cloud provider regions
-1. Network accessible storage (NAS), object store (S3), available in both data centers/regions
+1. Network accessible storage (NAS), object store (S3,MinIO,Google Cloud Storage), available in both data centers/regions
 1. Ability to schedule jobs to run backup and restore commands in both clusters.
 We recommend using corn or a similar tool like anacron.

 In the above approach, there will be 2 identical clusters

-- Primary Cluster (or Production Cluster)
+- primary cluster (or production cluster)
-- Disaster Recovery Cluster
+- disaster recovery cluster

 ![Disaster Recovery Setup with 2 Identical Clusters](/images/automate/DR-2-cluster.png)